pleabargain/EnglishHelpsYourCareer/idioms.md

 *  This idiom means that many things cannot be done instantly, and require time and patience.

 # Rooted to the spot
-*  If someone is rooted to the spot, they canot move, either physically or they cannot think their way out of a problem.
+*  If someone is rooted to the spot, they cannot move, either physically or they cannot think their way out of a problem.

 # Rose-colored glasses
 *  If people see things through rose-colored (coloured) glasses, they see them in a more positive light than they really are.

 # Rose-tinted glasses
 *  If people see things through rose-tinted glasses, they see them in a more positive light than they really are.

 # Rough and ready
 *  If something is rough and ready, it has not been carefully prepared, but is fit for its purpose.
-If a person is rough and
-*  ready, they are not very refined or mannered.
+If a person is rough and ready, they are not very refined or mannered.

 # Rough around the edges
 *  If someone is rough around the edges, they haven't mastered something, though they show promise.

 # Rough diamond
 *  A rough diamond is a person who might be a bit rude but who is good underneath it all.
 # Rough edges